Introduction to Fundraising

 What is fundraising?

-Fundraising is the way in which charities go about ask for donations or other financial support from the public, businesses, Government, foundations and others.
+Fundraising is the way in which charities ask for donations or other financial support from the public, businesses, Government, foundations and others.
 Voluntary donations and other fundraising activity provides the funds that enables the nation to have a thriving voluntary sector and provides a wide array of charitable services that benefits people and communities at home and abroad.

 Giving to good causes is a huge part of our culture in the UK, with the British public alone donating over £9 billion annually, and supporting charities through a range of other fundraising activities.
 This simply wouldn’t happen without the work of fundraisers; committed volunteers, charity employees, third parties and fellow charity supporters working together.